whiteblock/genesis-docs/_docs/defining_tests.md

             - name: common-network
     phases:
       - name: phase_1
-        description: this phase runs first and writes to the volume "myOutputFile"
+        description: this phase runs first and writes to the file "output.json" in the volume "myVolume"
         tasks:
           - type: task_1
             timeout: 3 m
       - name: phase_2
-        description: this phase runs second and reads from myOutputFile
+        description: this phase runs second and reads from "output.json" in the volume "myVolume"
         tasks:
           - type: task_2
             timeout: 3 m